movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

-dirty tracking, leaf item insert/replace/delete with compaction and separator-key propagation, two-way leaf and recursive internal-node splitting, three-way leaf fallback, root growth, and final metadata block submission are in place, as are empty-node removal and root shrinking.
-Next add delayed-ref/accounting materialization, dirty root-item updates, and an internal transaction commit on throwaway images.
+dirty tracking, leaf item insert/replace/delete with compaction and separator-key propagation, two-way leaf and recursive internal-node splitting, three-way leaf fallback, root growth, and final metadata block submission are in place, as are empty-node removal, root shrinking, and delayed skinny metadata-reference materialization.
+Next add allocator accounting, dirty root-item updates, and an internal transaction commit on throwaway images.
 Gate it behind a compile-time diagnostic option until crash tests are credible.

 ### 4. Existing-file writes